sbeeredd04/CSDNA/Testing code/Origami Analysis/Final_analysis/README.md

 ## Origami Analysis Tool - Comprehensive User Manual

 Welcome!
 This guide will walk you through every aspect of the Origami Analysis Tool, explaining each function, import, and line of code in plain language.
 No programming experience is needed—each piece is described step by step.
+*Think of this like a recipe book that tells you exactly what ingredients and steps you need.*

 ---

 ### Table of Contents

 1. [Introduction](#introduction)
+   *What this whole tool is for.*
 2. [Software Requirements](#software-requirements)
+   *What you need before you start.*
 3. [Imports Explained](#imports-explained)
+   *Like gathering your kitchen tools.*
 4. [Data Collection Functions](#data-collection-functions)
+   *How we read the picture data.*

    * `collect_data`
    * `collect_group_data`
 5. [Noise Filtering and Clustering](#noise-filtering-and-clustering)
+   *How we clean up and group the dots.*

    * `dbscan_filter`
    * `find_clusters_k_means`
    * `find_com`
 6. [Geometric Analysis](#geometric-analysis)
+   *How we draw boxes and lines around dots.*

    * `minimum_bounding_rectangle`
    * `distance_to_line`
    * `find_closest_side`
 7. [Rotation and Orientation](#rotation-and-orientation)
+   *How we turn the shape the right way up.*

    * `find_rotation_angle`
    * `rotate_points`
    * `adjust_final_orientation`
 8. [Key Point Identification](#key-point-identification)
+   *How we pick the special dots.*

    * `find_middle_left_most_com`
    * `find_right_most_coms`
    * `find_center_of_rectangle`
    * `find_robot`
 9. [Visualization Helpers](#visualization-helpers)
+   *How we draw pictures on the screen.*

    * `draw_line_between_points`
    * `intersection_between_point_line`
    * `draw_line_between_point_and_line`
    * `plot_helper`
 10. [Ratio Calculation and Plots](#ratio-calculation-and-plots)
+    *How we measure and show results.*

     * `calculate_exact_ratio`
     * `generate_ratio_histogram`
     * `plot_ratio_points_and_lines`
 11. [Categorization and Statistics](#categorization-and-statistics)
+    *How we sort and analyze numbers.*

     * `input_categories`
     * `categorize_dynamically`